jmv74211/TFM_security_system_PI/README.md

 When we talk about raspberry PI, we mean the set of elements necessary for it to work (Normally, it's always included in a pack), such as they are the power supply unit and SD card where we have installed an SO (in this case Raspbian 9).

+If you need to buy the components, you can check this [link](https://github.com/jmv74211/TFM_security_system_PI/tree/master/doc/hardware). to see the components that it has been purchased for this project, their price and the purchase link.

 ### 2.1.1 Hardware installation Guide

 - First, you need to connect the raspicam to the raspberry PI and configure it to detect the camera.
 If you don't know how to do it, you can watch the following tutorial: https://thepihut.com/blogs/raspberry-pi-tutorials/16021420-how-to-install-use-the-raspberry-pi-camera